dematic-spe/mod_auth_openidc/README.md

 - [OpenID Connect Session Management 1.0](http://openid.net/specs/openid-connect-session-1_0.html) *see the [Wiki](https://github.com/OpenIDC/mod_auth_openidc/wiki/OpenID-Connect-Session-Management) for information on how to configure it)*
 - [OpenID Connect Front-Channel Logout 1.0](http://openid.net/specs/openid-connect-frontchannel-1_0.html)
 - [OpenID Connect Back-Channel Logout 1.0](https://openid.net/specs/openid-connect-backchannel-1_0.html)

-For an exhaustive description of all configuration options, see the file `auth_openidc.conf` in this directory.
-This file can also serve as an include file for `httpd.conf`.

 Support
 -------